openstack/puppet-swift/README.md

 The state of the service to ensure, running or stopped.

 ####`enabled`
-Should the service be enabled to start at boot.
+Whether the service should be enabled to start at boot.

 ####`service_provider`
 To use the swiftinit service provider to manage swift services, set service_provider to "swiftinit".
 When enable is true the provider